-An overall risk assessment should also include determining the potential risks presented by the services offered by a real estate agent.
+A client risk assessment should also include determining the potential risks presented by the services offered to the client and the ease by which they could gravitate to other services.
 The context of the services being offered or delivered is always fundamental to a risk based approach.

 Any one of the factors considered below may not in itself constitute a high risk circumstance.
-High risk circumstances can be determined only by the careful evaluation of a range of factors that cumulatively and after taking into account any mitigating circumstances would warrant increased risk assessment.
+High risk circumstances can be determined only by the careful evaluation of a range of factors, that cumulatively and after taking into account any mitigating circumstances would warrant increased risk assessment.

-- Instructions that are unusual in themselves or that are unusual for the firm or the client may give risk to concern, particularly where no rational or logical explanation can be given. - Taking on work which is outside the firm's normal range of expertise can present additional risks because money launderer might be using the firm to avoid answering too many questions. - Realtors should be wary of niche areas of work in which the firm has no background, but in which the client claims to be an expert. - If the client is based outside the Turks and Caicos Islands, consider why there is such an instruction.
+• Instructions that are unusual in themselves or that are unusual for the firm or the client may give risk to concern, particularly where no rational or logical explanation can be given.

+- Taking on work which is outside the firm's normal range of expertise can present additional risks because money launderer might be using the firm to avoid answering too many questions. - Accountants should be wary of niche areas of work in which the firm has no background, but in which the client claims to be an expert. - If the client is based outside the Turks and Caicos Islands, consider why there is such an instruction.
 For example, have the firm's services been recommended by another client? - Firms should be wary of: - loss making transactions where the loss is avoidable; - dealing with property where there are suspicions that it is being transferred to avoid the attention of either a trust in a bankruptcy case, a revenue authority, or a law enforcement agency; or - settlements which are intended to be paid in cash, particularly where cash is to be passed directly between sellers and buyers without adequate explanation.

-12.6 Ascertain Client Identity - Know your Client10
+12.6 Ascertain Client Identity - Know your Client